slavielle/shore/README.md

 Docker is a wonderful tool, not that hard to work with but, it could be a bit tricky to use in some case.

-Shore is an attempt to make an easy to use web development environment on top of Docker for people who like me, work as a developer on little or middle sized website projects.
+Shore is an attempt to make an easy to use web development environment on top of Docker for people who like me, work as a developer on little or middle sized website projects based on existing CMS or Frameworks.

 Shore is mainly a bunch of bash scripts (host side and container side) and a few tricks around Docker.
 It uses basically only one container aiming to run:
   - Runtime tools (such as Apache, PHP, MySQL, etc.)
   - Building tools (such as gulp, sass, Drush, etc.) for a project.

 This way you can easily archive and restore or share your Docker image with colleagues working on the same project, not bothering too much about Docker’s convolutions.

+Shore is structured in bundles that you can use from profiles.
+ - Bundle neans a bundle of scripts for one given tool or language : Here's a few bundles you can use in shore : mysql, apache2, php5, composer, drush, node, ruby, etc ...
+ - Profiles gather some bundles and can invoque them through shore commands.
+To illustrate why profiles are usefull, lets imagine 2 of them such as a drupal 7 one and a symfony 2 one.
+Both of them may use apache2, mysql, and php5 bundles but when the drupal one would use the drush bundle, the symfony one should use the composer one.

 ### My goals are
 * For a project contributing developer: